Caslon

 What do you use Caslon for?

 Caslon is a good font for body text.
-It is used quite a lot in magazines, journals, books or as a corporate typeface.
+It is used quite a lot in magazines, journals, books, and as a corporate typeface.

 The history of Caslon